Copper rockfish

-The copper rockfish (Sebastes caurinus), also known as the copper seaperch, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
+The copper rockfish (Sebastes caurinus), also known as the copper seaperch or white belly rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is found in the eastern Pacific.

-Taxonomy
+Taxonomy and etymology

 The copper rockfish was originally described in 1844 by the Scottish naval surgeon, naturalist and Arctic explorer John Richardson with the type locality given as the Sitka, Alaska.
 Some authorities place this species in the subgenus Pteropodus.
-The specific name caurinus means “northwestern”, an allusion to the type locality in Alaska.
+The specific name caurinus means "northwestern", an allusion to the type locality in Alaska.

 Description

 Copper rockfish are known to be highly variable in coloration, ranging from a dark reddish brown, with pale copper blotching along the sides, to a lighter pinkish brown with a yellowish white mottling on the flanks.
 At one time it was thought that these variations were two different fish: Sebastes caurinus and Sebastes vexillaris - this is due to the northern and southern populations having different coloration (northern individuals having brown or olive coloration while southern individuals are closer to dull yellow or olive-pink).
 It is now known however that it is simply one species.
 Copper rockfish are known to create and communicate with sound produced using the swimbladder and associated muscles; these sounds are used for agonistic behaviors, including territory defense.